Protect Personal Data

 Another provision under GDPR gives a data subject the right to request that their personal data be erased.
 This is also referred to as the 'right to be forgotten'.

 In YouTrack, each user has the ability to anonymize his or her personal data.
 With anonymization, the personal data is sanitized in such a way that is no longer identifiable.
-The full name, email addresses, logins, login details, profile change history, and IP addresses are replaced with random values.
+The full name, email addresses, usernames, login details, profile change history, and IP addresses are replaced with random values.

 Anonymization only applies to personal data.
 Any issues that were reported and comments that were left by the anonymized user are retained in the system.
 Think of it this way: someone bakes a cake and offers you a slice.
 Maybe they even give you the recipe that they used to bake the cake and a photo of the cake before it was cut.
 Neither the slice of cake, the recipe, nor the photo contain personal data.
 You can anonymize the baker and keep the slice (who are we kidding, you ate it already), the recipe, and the photo of the cake.